stanimirovn/docs-redis/maintain.html.md

 ---
-title: Redis for Pivotal Cloud Foundry&reg;
+title: Maintaining Redis for Pivotal Cloud Foundry&reg;
 owner: London Services
 ---

 <a id="backup"></a>
-# Backups
+# Creating Backups of Redis Instances

 You can configure backups to be run for each instance, across both service plans.